 2. Create deliverables to document and organize your story

 UX designers work in different environments, i.e., agile environments and lean startups where the whole teamwork with documentation, consulting the engagements for the third parties, to government entities and large enterprises with the strict requirement of documentation.
 Regardless of the environment, UX professionals should communicate their research findings, design ideas to all types of audiences.
 During the process of UX designs, designers should produce project deliverables to document their whole story.
 Deliverables help UX designers to communicate with different teams and stakeholders, document their entire work, and give artifacts for ideation and meeting sessions.
-Top deliverables to document and organize your story includes, Usage Analytical Reports, Usability testing, Visual designs, Interactive prototypes, UX wireframes, user flows, user journeys, Experience maps, Information architecture and site maps, UX research reports and personas, competitive analysis report, Technical specification and business goals, and Specification and style guide for developers
+Top deliverables to document and organize your story includes, Usage Analytical Reports, Usability testing, Visual designs, Interactive prototypes, UX wireframes, user flows, user journeys, Experience maps, Information architecture and site maps, UX research reports and personas, competitive analysis report, Technical specification, and business goals, and Specification and style guide for developers

 Our content is the main part of our products’ interaction with the user

-3. Onboard your users
+3. Onboard your users by using UX writing

 Simply signing your users on your site means nothing if you are not educating them on how to achieve something that you have promised.
 Because if your users do not know how to use your product then how you will attract new users.
 That is why user onboarding is essential.
 User onboarding is the introduction of new users toward your product.
 If you succeed in creating a well-designed user board, then your user would become the advocate for your product and would stick around your product for a longer time.

 4. Test your copy